Jens Cools

-Jens Cools (born 16 October 1990) is a Belgian professional footballer who plays as a defensive midfielder for Lierse.
+Jens Cools (born 16 October 1990) is a Belgian professional footballer who plays as a defensive midfielder for Belgian Division 3 club ASV Geel.
 He gained two caps for the Belgium under-21 team.

 Career

 Westerlo

 In the 2009–10 season, Cools was promoted from the youth academy to the first team of Westerlo, the club from the municipality where he grew up.
 He made his professional debut one season later.
 After having played for six seasons in the first team, Cools' contract expired at the end of the 2015–16 season, as a result of which he left Westerlo on a free transfer.
 A key player of the club during his time there, Cools managed to make 161 appearances for the club, in which he scored 12 goals.

 Waasland-Beveren

 On 1 July 2016, Cools moved Waasland-Beveren after having been convinced by their manager Stijn Vreven.
 Cools signed a two-year contract.
 He made 51 appearances for the club during his two seasons there, in which he scored two goals.